ManoManoTech/loggia/docs/usage.md

 - `TRACE` (level 5)
 - `SUCCESS` (level 25)

-The library also provides a new parameter [capture_loguru][mm_logger.settings.MMLogsConfig.capture_loguru] that will patch Loguru to use our logger:
+The library also provides a new parameter [capture_loguru][loggia.settings.MMLogsConfig.capture_loguru] that will patch Loguru to use our logger:

 You should use it if you or your dependencies use Loguru.